 Line editing is typically the step between developmental editing and copyediting.
-If you feel confident about the big picture of your manuscript, you may want a line edit, which focuses on the content and flow of each sentence and would provide suggestions on how to strengthen the prose itself.
+If you feel confident about the big picture of your manuscript, you will want a line edit, which focuses on the content and flow of each sentence and provides suggestions on how to strengthen the prose itself.
 Depending on the project, I charge about 3 cents/word for line editing, which falls at the lower end of standard rates via the Editorial Freelancers Association.

 - Word usage and repetition